3DBAG/geodepot/design-doc.md

 I could create and install script for each release, which would download the latest release, move to the correct location, evtl. replace the old version and take care to adding the exe to the path.

 ## Notes

-How to compute the BBox of a case, if the the data files have different CRS?
-In case there are multiple CRS-es are detected in the case, geodepot could ask which file to use for the BBox calculation.

-If cannot compute BBox, maybe possible to manually provide a single point of reference.
-Spatial reference and projection information is optional.

 Probably OO would be neat, like having a `Case` and `CaseCollection` (serialised to the INDEX) with their methods.